 We participate in the financing of Phase A for the development of Hellinikon.
 It is a groundbreaking project for Athens, with significant benefits for the Greek economy, society and the environment.
 Part of our financing for Phase A will be directed to the development of public benefit buildings, including cultural institutions, welfare and health centres, and smart green buildings.

 Crete-Attica electrical interconnection

 A flagship energy transition project for Greece totalling €1 billion, putting into practice a vision of decades.
-We are the exclusive sponsor of the electrical interconnection of Crete to Attica, the largest energy project in Greece in 2020 and one of the largest investments in Europe.
+We are the main sponsor of the electrical interconnection of Crete to Attica, the largest energy project in Greece in 2020 and one of the largest investments in Europe.
 This is a strategic agreement between Eurobank and Ariadne Interconnection, a 100% subsidiary of ADMIE.